tailscale/tailscale/api.md

 A successful response returns an HTTP status of '200' and a list of rules that apply to the resource supplied as a list of matches as JSON objects.
 Each match object includes:
-- `users` as an array of strings indicating source entities affected by the rule
+- `users`: array of strings indicating source entities affected by the rule
-- `ports` as an array of strings representing destinations that can be accessed
+- `ports`: array of strings representing destinations that can be accessed
-- `lineNumber` as an integer indicating the rule's location in the policy file
+- `lineNumber`: integer indicating the rule's location in the policy file

 The response also echoes the `type` and `previewFor` values supplied in the request.